Battle of Wilson's Creek: Initial military actions

-Lyon sent a force under Sweeney to Springfield, although Sweeny remained in St. Louis for a time with the troops commanded by Franz Sigel in his absence.
+Lyon sent a force under Sweeny to Springfield, although Sweeny remained in St. Louis for a time with the troops commanded by Franz Sigel in his absence.
 Another prong of the advance was commanded by Lyon personally and moved from St. Louis towards the state capital of Jefferson City, which was captured on June 15.
 Further troops were intended to move from Fort Leavenworth in Kansas and join Lyon in western Missouri.
 On June 17, Lyon routed a portion of the Missouri State Guard in the Battle of Boonville.
 Price, Jackson, and the Missouri State Guard withdrew south.
 Sigel moved to attack Jackson's militia forces in southwestern Missouri but was defeated in the Battle of Carthage on July 5.
 In light of the crisis, the delegates of the Missouri Constitutional Convention that had previously rejected secession in February reconvened in late July.
 The convention declared the offices of governor, lieutenant governor, and secretary of state vacant and selected Hamilton Rowan Gamble to be the new provisional governor.